Having an author or illustrator come to talk to your class or library can be fun, informative, and inspiring.

 When Do We Eat?

-If the author will be at the school over the lunch period, what provision will be made: Will the author be provided with a lunch, be expected to bring his/her own, or be pointed in the direction of the cafeteria?
+If the author will be at the school over the lunch period, what provision will be made, that is: will the author be provided with a lunch, be expected to bring his/her own, or be pointed in the direction of the cafeteria?
 Sometimes schools like to plan a special lunch program with selected students or teachers.
 Most authors are willing to be flexible, so long as they know what to expect before they get there.

-Whether the author will be at the school all day or for only two sessions, the sessions should have at least a few minutes in between to give the author a chance to catch his/her breath and to get any materials back in the proper sequence for the next group.
+Whether the author will be at the school all day or for only two sessions, the sessions should have at least a few minutes in between to give the author a chance to catch his/her breath and to get any materials back in proper order before the next group comes in.